karanshah229/commit-message-generator/README.md

-# AI Agent: Automatic Commit Message Generator
+# Automatic Commit Message Generator

-You need to create an AI agent that analyzes code changes and suggests a commit message in the Conventional Commit format.
+You need to create an AI agent that analyzes code changes and suggests a commit message in [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).

 ### Inputs